akheron/typera/README.md

 ----

 - Support Express in addition to Koa
-- Customize errors for request decoding
+- Reference docs
-- Take request decoding errors into account in route handler response types
+- Run tests in CI